Dhyder/Photography-Website-Project/README.md

 # Photography-Website-Project

 ## End of week 1 project entailing photography.
+- Fill the login forms with your new photostreet ID.
 - Established in 2021.
 - Created by Dhyder.
+- Author Victor Wachira
-- A website for all photographers globally.
+- A website for all growing photographers globally.
 - Enabling creation of a platform for shared greatness.
 - Enabling a carrier for visual inspirations for photographers around the world.
 - This project targets beginners in photography and the gurus with eagle eyes.